 Perimeter Spread Adhesive: An installation system for felt-backed vinyl sheet floors.
 The adhesive is spread around the perimeter, or outside edge, of the underside of the floor before it is placed down for installation.

 Plywood: A structural material consisting of sheets of wood glued or cemented together and used as underlayment for vinyl flooring.

 Plank: A form of resilient floor covering having an aspect ratio greater than 2:1.

-Pre-Consumer: Recycle Content Material recovered or diverted from industrial waste streams for use in the manufacture of a new product or a product made by a new process, often expressed as a percent by weight.
+Pre-Consumer: Recycle Content Material recovered or diverted from industrial waste streams.
+Used in the manufacture of a new product or a product made by a new process.
+Often expressed as a percent by weight.
 This excludes materials and by-products generated from and commonly reused or reworked within the original manufacturing process.

 Printed Construction: A printing process that provides accurate reproductions of a wide variety of patterns and designs in intricate detail.
 Also known as the “rotogravure” process.